DSML-book/Lectures/README.md

 # Lectures
- Lecture slides for DSML book
+Lecture slides for first edition of DSML book